-EXCLUSION FROM SECTION 54 PROHIBITION
+EXCLUSIONS FROM SECTION 54 PROHIBITION

-- 1. The section 54 prohibition shall not apply to any merger which the Commission, with the approval of the Minister, exempts on ground of any public interest consideration. - 2.
-The section 54 prohibition shall not apply to any merger approved under any written law or code of practice issued under any written law relating to competition. - 3.
-The section 54 prohibition shall not apply to any merger involving any undertaking relating to any specified activity as defined in paragraph 6(2) of the Third Schedule.
+- 1. The section 54 prohibition shall not apply to any merger approved under - (a) any written law; or

+(b) any code of practice issued under any written law relating to competition.

+2. The section 54 prohibition shall not apply to any merger involving any undertaking relating to any specified activity as defined in paragraph 6(2) of the Third Schedule.